jucacrispim/mongomotor/docs/source/guide/defining-documents.rst

 MongoDB has the ability to embed documents within other documents.
 Schemata may be defined for these embedded documents, just as they may be for regular documents.
-To create an embedded document, just define a document as usual, but inherit from :class:`~mongoengine.EmbeddedDocument` rather than :class:`~mongomotor.Document`::
+To create an embedded document, just define a document as usual, but inherit from :class:`~mongomotor.EmbeddedDocument` rather than :class:`~mongomotor.Document`::

     class Comment(EmbeddedDocument):
         content = StringField()

-To embed the document within another document, use the :class:`~mongoengine.fields.EmbeddedDocumentField` field type, providing the embedded document class as the first argument::
+To embed the document within another document, use the :class:`~mongomotor.fields.EmbeddedDocumentField` field type, providing the embedded document class as the first argument::

     class Page(Document):